 From the article, "Understanding Success Criterion 2.3.1: Three Flashes or Below Threshold"

-reduced-motion-query, it has even added support to detect whether the user has requested a reduced motion experience.
+prefers-reduced-motion.
+Browsers can detect whether a user has requested a reduced motion experience.
 The user would access this through an accessibility interface, as seen below.

 Do not enable Auto-Play (does not work for gifs)

 iOS Safari 10.3 and above (Mobile and Tablet)